qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Add Delimited Text Layer
 ========================

-This function allows you to load a delimited text file as a layer in QGIS.
+This function allows you to load a delimited text file as a layer in |qg|.

 Requirements
 ------------